fortran-lang/stdlib/WORKFLOW.md

 ``projectConfig`` or ``projectTarget`` for file names as the former allows easier construction from the ``PROJECT_NAME`` variable by concatenation.

-The project is usable as CMake subproject, explicit references to ``CMAKE_SOURCE_DIR`` and ``CMAKE_BINARY_DIR`` must be avoided to not break subproject builds.
+The project is usable as CMake subproject.
+Explicit references to ``CMAKE_SOURCE_DIR`` and ``CMAKE_BINARY_DIR`` must be avoided to not break subproject builds.
 An example project is available [here](https://github.com/fortran-lang/stdlib-cmake-example)